sakaki-/gentoo-on-rpi-64bit/README.md

 ### <a id="revertkernelbin"></a>Optional: Switch Back to a 'Pure' `bcmrpi3_defconfig` Kernel

-As of version 1.2.2 of the image, the default binary kernel package has changed, to `sys-kernel/bccmrpi3-kernel-bis-bin`, the underlying kernel for which uses a slightly augmented version of the upstream `bcmrpi3-defconfig`, thereby enabling a number of useful additional facilities (such as KVM).
+As of version 1.2.2 of the image, the default binary kernel package has changed, to `sys-kernel/bccmrpi3-kernel-bis-bin`, the underlying kernel for which uses a slightly augmented version of the upstream `bcmrpi3-defconfig`, thereby enabling a number of useful additional facilities (such as KVM, ZSWAP etc).

 However, if you'd rather use the 'vanilla' `sys-kernel/bccmrpi3-kernel-bin` (i.e., "pure" `bcmrpi3_defconfig`) kernel package, as was the case for <= v1.2.1 of the image, you can do so easily; simply become root, and issue:
 ```console